Finance Index

 Cross-border payment processing with FX rate control, multi-currency support, and ERP integration for international vendor payments.

 Foreign exchange and international payments enable accounts payable teams to process cross-border vendor payments with controlled exchange rates and proper audit trails.
-This process involves obtaining FX rate quotes, managing currency conversions, collecting country-specific banking information, and ensuring executed rates align with ERP records.
-Proper FX management prevents rate mismatches, reduces manual reconciliation, and provides treasury teams with the controls needed for international payment governance.
+This process involves viewing estimated rates, locking live executable FX quotes, managing currency conversions, collecting country-specific banking information, and ensuring executed rates align with ERP records.
+Proper FX management prevents rate mismatches, reduces manual reconciliation, and gives AP, treasury, and controllers the controls needed for international payment governance.

 At a Glance